-For our readers, could you tell us what Yardbird is as a company and talk a little bit about your products?
+For our readers, could you tell us about Yardbird as a company and talk a little bit about your products?

 At Yardbird we create beautifully designed and engineered products that encourage families to put their phones down, get outside, and have fun.
 Our products include the Zephyr FLyer Tree Swing, Captain Safety, and Field Day Jump Ropes.
 All of our products are design-forward and extremely durable.